 Surprisingly, journalists seem reluctant to respond to such statements by asking, “What does that mean and on what measure do you base that opinion?”

-Depending on your level of awareness of what the US economy is doing, you may think either “OMG! seven years into the so-called ‘recovery’ and we’ve stagnated.” or “What the heck is he talking about, and what measure is he using?”
+Depending on your level of awareness of what the US economy was doing back then (or now), you may think either “OMG! this many years into the so-called ‘recovery’ and we’ve stagnated.”
+Or “What the heck is he talking about, and what measure is he using?”

 What does awareness have to do with it?
 Everything.
 What we are aware of in the world determines our assumptions about reality.
 And those assumptions (both about reality and the person delivering the message) will determine how we receive this sort of input.